 The card offers 2% (unlimited) cash back on all purchases with no annual fee — that’s one of the highest unlimited cash back rebates on the market.
 (Most cash back cards offer either 3%-6% with an earning cap, or a flat rate of 1.5%.)
-Those stats put it head-to-head with the Citi Double Cash card and U.S. Bank Fidelity card, both of which also offer unlimited 2% cash back with no annual fee.
+Those stats put it head-to-head with the Citi Double Cash Card and U.S. Bank Fidelity card, both of which also offer unlimited 2% cash back (1% at the time of purchase and 1% when you pay for those purchases) with no annual fee.

 Cardholders can redeem cash back earnings at any time, for any amount, which is pretty flexible considering that some cash back cards require at least a $25 minimum for redemption.
 (Chase recently follued Rewards will live in PayPal users’ online wallets and can be spent immediately on PayPal purchases or transferred to a bank account.

 |Rewards details||Earn 2% cash back at PayPal, Ebay, and all other purchases made anywhere that Mastercard is accepted.|

 |Redemption options||Cash Rewards can be redeemed directly into your PayPal balance at any time, for any amount.|

 |Variable purchase APR||16.99%, 24.99% or 27.99%|

 What’s not to love?